Tips and Tricks for Sewing with Knits

 When making a knit top or dress, I stabilize the shoulder seams to prevent stretching.
 To do this, I fuse a piece of interfacing to the back shoulder piece or pieces.
 I prefer to use a 3/4-inch-wide piece of fusible tricot, which is made even with the cut edge of the fabric, but extends slightly beyond the seamline.
 This adds stability, but is light enough and has enough give to work with most knits.
 For heavier knits or sweater knits, I sometimes center a selvage of silk organza in the seamline and stitch through all layers.
 The organza provides a lot of strength to the seam, but adds no bulk.

-If you examine knit ready-to-wear, you’ll notice that most hems are sewn with a double row of stitches on the outside.
+Examine ready-to-wear knit garments and you’ll notice most hems are sewn with a double row of stitches on the outside.
 Manufacturers use a specialized machine, called a coverstitch, to achieve this finish.
 If you don’t have a coverstitch, you can still achieve this look.
 Most zigzag sewing machines can accommodate a double needle.
 This needle sews a perfectly spaced double row of stitches on the needle side of the fabric, with a zigzag on the bottom.

-This stitch has more stretch than a regular straight stitch, and is perfect for giving you a professional-looking finish.
-Before stitching your garment, make a test on a scrap of fabric.
-Double needles may require some adjustments to your needle and bobbin tension to achieve a smooth, flat hem.
-Mark your hem on the right side of your garment.
+This stitch has more stretch than a regular straight stitch, and is perfect for giving a professional-looking finish.
+Before stitching a garment, make a test on a scrap of fabric.
+Double needles may require adjustments to the needle and bobbin tension to achieve a smooth, flat hem.
+Mark the hem on the right side of your garment.
 I like to use tailor’s chalk that can easily brush or wash away.
-Then sew along this marking so your double row of stitches is on the right side.
+Then sew along this marking so the double row of stitches is on the right side.

 I hope these hints will help you get started with sewing knits.
-With a little practice, I think you will find sewing with knits addicting.
+With a little practice, you will find sewing with knits addicting.

 Holding the fabric very taut as you stitch can save restitching later.